Gax-c/APKFCG/README.md

 python main.py app-debug.apk --CLASS
 ```

-run above to get the FCG of `app-debug.apk`.
+run above to get the FCG of `app-debug.apk` by class.